remla25-team13/operation/README.md

 helm install ./helm-chart --generate-name OR helm install team10-release ./helm-chart

+## Kubernetes ConfigMap and Secret Usage

+- The deployment uses a Secret (`app-auth-token`) to provide sensitive data (auth token) to the app-service.
+- The deployment uses a ConfigMap (`app-config`) to provide non-sensitive configuration (model service URLs) as environment variables.

 ## Pointers to relevant files that help outsiders understand the code base.
 You can find our Activity feedback at https://github.com/remla25-team13/operation/blob/main/ACTIVITY.md

 ## A list of all relevant repositories for the project.
 - lib-ml - https://github.com/remla25-team13/lib-ml